2i2c-org/2i2c-org.github.io/content/values/intro.md

 * 2i2c values learning and discovery for all people.
 * 2i2c values collaborating and connecting to foster environments for learning and discovery.

-It serves these values through a commitment to a few core principles:
+We serve these values through a commitment to a few core principles:

 * Build tools that maximize flexibility and choice
 * Collaborate with open source and scientific communities